Get

 Chantilly Tiffany Cat in the garden

-Image Credit: Lukas Beno, Shutterstock
+Photo Credit: Lukas Beno, Shutterstock

-Dill is a herb that is safe for your cat to eat.
+Dill is an herb that is safe for your cat to eat.
 The ASPCA highlights it as completely non-toxic to cats, dogs, and even horses, although you need to be careful with dill essential oils, which are likely toxic.

-Keep in mind that while dill isn’t toxic for cats, that doesn’t mean you should start adding it to their diet.
+Keep in mind that while dill isn’t toxic to cats, that doesn’t mean you should start adding it to their diet.
 Cats have a fine-tuned dietary system and giving them excessive amounts of dill can lead to other dietary concerns.

 Do Cats Like Dill?

-While each cat has their own likes and dislikes, if you’re looking for a plant that your cat will likely go after, dill has to be near the top of the list.
+While each cat has their likes and dislikes, if you’re looking for a plant that your cat will likely go after, dill has to be near the top of the list.

 It does come down to the particular cat, though.
 Some cats have no interest in trying to eat it, and others will try it but don’t like the taste.